enviodev/docs/docs/example-sablier-v2.md

 Sablier V2 is a protocol designed for on-chain money streaming and token distribution.
 DAOs and businesses use Sablier for vesting, payroll, airdrops, and more.

+The majority of the implementation is complete and repo is undergoing final development stage.

 ## Steps to run the indexer

 1. Clone the [repo](https://github.com/enviodev/sablier-v2)